-1.4 Mode of operation
+1.4 Mode of Operation

-The mode of operation of ASCON is based on duplex sponge modes like MonkeyDuplex [8], but uses a stronger keyed initialization and keyed finalization function.
-The core permutations $p^a$ and $p^b$ operate on a sponge state S of size 320 bits, with a rate of r bits and a capacity of c=320-r bits.
-For a more convenient notation, the rate and capacity parts of the state S are denoted by $S_r$ and $S_c$ , respectively.
-The encryption and decryption operations are illustrated in Figure 1 and Figure 2 and specified in Algorithm 1.
+The mode of operation of ASCON is based on duplex sponge modes like MonkeyDuplex [13], but uses a stronger keyed initialization and keyed finalization function.
+The core permutations p^a and p^b operate on a sponge state S of size 320 bits, with a rate of r bits and a capacity of c = 320 - r bits.
+For a more convenient notation, the rate and capacity parts of the state S are denoted by S_r and S_c , respectively.
+The encryption and decryption operations are illustrated in Figure 1a and Figure 1b and specified in Algorithm 1.

-Figure 1: The encryption of Ascon.
+Figure 1: ASCON's mode of operation.